rsyncOSX/mydocsy/content/en/docs/ssh.md

 If creating a new public ssh key pair based upon default ssh values for RSA based key, RsyncUI does not add any parameters to the rsync command because this is default values.
 Ssh parameters to the rsync command is only added if the second method is chosen.

-The following commands for creating a new, alternative private and public ssh key pair:
+The following commands for creating a new, alternative private and public ssh-key pair:

 ```bash
 cd